mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 Shutdown in progress - Reset Connection Pool
 ````````````````````````````````````````````

-This test should be run on all supported server versions.
+This test should be run on all server versions >= 4.0.

 Perform the following operations on a client configured to NOT retry writes: